zephyrproject-rtos/zephyr/doc/reference/kernel/other/fatal.rst

 entire system.

-If a platform lacks memory management hardware support, :kconfig:`CONFIG_STACK_SENTINEL` is a software-only stack overflow detection feature which periodically checks if a sentinel value at the end of the stack buffer has been corrupted.
+If a platform lacks memory management hardware support, :kconfig:option:`CONFIG_STACK_SENTINEL` is a software-only stack overflow detection feature which periodically checks if a sentinel value at the end of the stack buffer has been corrupted.
 It does not require hardware support, but provides no protection against data corruption.
 Since the checks are typically done at